Updated on the 29th September 2020

 In Australia, employers are legally required to protect their employees’ health and safety at work.
 A health and safety policy should state the organisation’s commitment to maintaining a workplace that is safe for workers and visitors and outline the responsibilities of both the employer and employees in eliminating hazards.

 3. Recruitment Policy

 A recruitment policy expresses an organisation’s commitment to attracting the best candidates while adhering to a fair and equitable hiring process.

 4. Digital Policy

-Policies covering IT, internet, email, social media and mobile phone use state how employees should conduct themselves in the digital sphere.
+HR policies covering IT, internet, email and social media use state how employees should conduct themselves in the digital sphere.
 These policies help protect an organisation’s security and reputation and are a vital component of dealing with issues like harassment and bullying.

 Alcohol and drugs – including prescribed medications – can impact a person’s performance at work.
 As Safe Work Australia makes clear, an alcohol and drug policy is particularly important in industries where a worker could kill or seriously injure themselves, another worker or a member of the public.

 A discrimination, bullying and harassment policy underpins any safe and healthy workplace.
 It should clearly define what constitutes discrimination, bullying and harassment.
 As well as outline expectations of behaviour, and provide impartial reporting mechanisms for staff.
 More information about workplace bullying and harassment is available at Safe Work Australia.

 A grievance handling policy should state the employer’s commitment to investigate complaints with impartiality and explain options for resolving issues between employees and/or managers.